 The Louis Valentino, Jr. Park and Pier is one of those urban gems that’s perfect just the way it is.
 A small beach area and benches along the pier offer big views of the Statue of Liberty, Governor’s Island, the Manhattan skyline, Staten Island, and New York Harbor.
 Well-tended green space adjacent to the pier is perfect for picnics.

 Ford Foundation Atrium, via Wiki Commons

 320 East 43rd Street, Midtown

 Not all of the city’s lush, green picnic picks are outdoors.
-If you’re in need of a rainy-day alternative–and it’s a weekday between 10 A.M. and 4 P.M. when this privately-owned public space is open–you can enjoy lunch in a tropical garden paradise encased in a 10-story glass atrium.
-Ferns and hanging vines drape from the building’s girders and the scent of gardenias and the sound of water filling a pool hidden amid a cluster of trees fill the air.
+If you’re in need of a rainy-day alternative, you can enjoy lunch in a tropical garden paradise encased in a 10-story glass atrium.
+At this privately-owned public space, ferns and hanging vines drape from the building’s girders and the scent of gardenias and the sound of water filling a pool hidden amid a cluster of trees fill the air.
 The building’s glass walls create a temperate environment ideal for the atrium’s subtropical garden while creating a seamless flow of green space between the atrium and Tudor City Park to the east.

 8. Creative Little Garden

 No list of lesser-known picnic spots would be complete without mention of the magical East Village gardens.
 Of these, the Creative Little Garden may not be the best-known but it may be the most enchanting.
 This elegant shade garden first got its lease in 1978.
 Long and narrow, it winds around a gravel path, rock garden, flagstone patio, and many seating areas.
 Quiet evening concerts happen on the regular, but it’s always possible to find a nook to hide in.

 622 East 6th Street between Avenues B and C, East Village